-- Work in collaboration with colleagues in BMA Communications to promote and execute records management standards and offer guidance, training and support to all BMA staff in areas of records management. - to evaluate and recommend suitable records management system for the BMA - to lead on the governance around the system's implementation and day to day running. - to co-ordinate the accountabilities of records and archives with the subject expert Archivist - to co-ordinate with BMJ in the conformance to records management standards
+- Work with colleagues and stakeholders to define expert standards for records management. - Work in collaboration with colleagues in BMA Communications to promote and execute records management standards and offer guidance, training and support to all BMA staff in areas of records management. - to evaluate and recommend suitable records management system for the BMA - to lead on the governance around the system's implementation and day to day running. - to co-ordinate the accountabilities of records and archives with the subject expert Archivist - to co-ordinate with BMJ in the conformance to records management standards